minerva-jupiter/shimane-u-fest-map/README.md

 # for developers
-- launch pull request before push
+- launch pull request before push (even push dev)
 - use dev branch for development
 - respect each other